DoctorWkt/acwj/07_Comparisons/Readme.md

 The implication is that I'm writing a compiler for enough of a subset of C (just as SubC) so that it will compile itself.
 Therefore, I should use the normal
 [C operator precedence order](https://en.cppreference.com/w/c/language/operator_precedence).
-This means that the comparison operators have higher precedence than multiply and divide.
+This means that the comparison operators have lower precedence than multiply and divide.

 I also realised that the switch statement I was using to map tokens to AST